rishavlarrymark/linux-to-cloud-engineering/01-linux-core/notes/day1.md

-# 📁 FILESYSTEM & NAVIGATION — Production Notes
+# 📁 FILESYSTEM & NAVIGATION — Production Operational Scenarios

 ## `pwd`
 - **Situation:** unsure where you are